 Old French doors wouldn’t open, restricting external views

 A beautiful property in its heyday, the Simonds family home was fitted with two sets of French doors.
 One set that would not open and one with a glazing bar at eye level.
 Both sets were replaced with uPVC French doors, both of which did not feature any glazing bars in their design.
 Thanks to this, the Simonds family can now enjoy uninterrupted views of their outside space and two fully operable sets of doors.
 Thanks to the latest multi-point locking systems and sturdy frames, their new doors are also considerably more secure than the previous ones.

-New entrance doors to secure their home from the cold and potential intruders
+New entrance doors to secure their home

 The front and back doors of the property were alternative causes for concern; the front door had an asymmetrical design and a poor locking system whilst the back one wouldn’t shut properly and had a huge gap underneath, causing large draughts to seep inside.
 We replaced them with our uPVC entrance doors.
 This eliminated any risks to their home’s security thanks to their multi-point locks and anti-bump lock cylinders.
 Simultaneously, any draughts were taken care of.
 As a result, their home will cost less to heat and will be considerably cosier.
 Considering we’ve now entered into the colder part of the year, this is ideal!